Peterbilt Truck Speed Sensors: Everything You Need to Know

 You're driving at 70 mph, but your dash says 0.
 Each shift jerks you forward and the cruise control won't stay on.
 Sound familiar?
 It's your Peterbilt speed sensor that's breaking down.

 Buy a low-cost speed sensor replacement ahead of time and store it for a rainy day.
-It can prevet a lot of costly downtime.
+It can prevent a lot of costly downtime.
+We keep a massive supply of heavy-duty replacement parts for Peterbilt in stock and ready to ship.

 What is a Speed Sensor in a Semi Truck?